Dolmen City

 Dolmen City is a mixed-use complex, situated on the waterfront of Clifton, in Karachi, Pakistan.
 It is made up of four towers: Tower A, Tower B, Harbour Front, and Executive Tower.
 At the base of the complex is the Dolmen Mall, a three-level shopping mall built in 2011 with an area of 600,000 sqft, and 130 stores - including several international brands.
 The total area of the entire Dolmen City complex is 3,441,340 sqft.

 History

-Dolmen City's site was originally the site of a casino complex, which was closed in 1978 during the dictatorship of General Zia-ul-Haq before it was formally opened.
+Dolmen City's site was originally the site of a casino complex, which was closed in 1978 during the reign of General Zia-ul-Haq before it was formally opened.
 The site was purchased for 100 million rupees, but the value of the listed portion of that property was in excess of 50 billion rupees in 2019.
 The complex was owned by the International Complex Project - a venture which was 20% owned by the Arif Habib Group, and 80% by the Dolmen Group.
 Since June 2015, the companies have listed some of their shares as part of the Dolmen City REIT on the Pakistan Stock Exchange.

 Construction of the Dolmen City complex began in 2005, and was completed in phases.
 The site's branch of Dolmen Mall was completed in 2011, while the Harbour Front Tower and Executive Towers were completed in 2019.